 Normally the feminine form of Solomon becomes in the KJV Shelomith (some males did have the name it seems, but it's first appearance in Leviticus 24 is clearly a Woman).
 In the Hebrew the only difference between how Shulamith and Shelomith are spelled is Shulamith has a Vav between the shin and lamed.

-Vav is a letter that in time came to often be used like a vowel, and many scholars think after the captivity when the scribes became more concerned with representing vowel sounds that Vav and Yot started being used a lot more then they originally were.
+Vav is a letter that in time came to often be used like a vowel, and so many scholars think after the captivity when the scribes became more concerned with representing vowel sounds that Vav and Yot started being used a lot more then they originally were.
 So I feel confident in concluding that Shulamith and Shelomith were the same name.

 In 2 Chronicles 11:20 a Shelomith is the daughter of Rehoboam son of Solomon and Maachah daughter of Absalom.
 Rehoboam was 41 when Solomon's 40 year reign ended, and Solomon probably had Rehoboam at as young as 14 or 15.
 So Rehoboam's daughter could easily not only have been born but reached adulthood while Solomon was still alive.

-Maachah, a wife of Rehoboam, is also called Michaiah daughter of Uriel of Gilead.
+Maachah, wife of Rehoboam, is also called Michaiah daughter of Uriel of Gilead.
 The Hebrew word for daughter can mean granddaughter, in all likelihood she was Absalom's granddaughter, since Absalom died before Reboboam was born.
 And 2 Samuel 14:17 tells us Absalom had one daughter named Tamar (probably after his sister).
 This Tamar may have been the wife of Uriel of Gilead, which seems to be what Josephus implies in Antiquities 8:10:1.
 But we're also told Absalom had 3 sons but the sons aren't named.

 Abijah also called Abijam, the full brother of Shelomith, died (seemingly of natural causes) after reigning only 3 years as King, and Rehoboam reigned only 17 years.
 We're not told how old he was, but I think it's safe to say he could have been 20-25 when Solomon died.